 Your spouse or ex is trying to keep you away from your child.
 You know they are wrong, and parental alienation needs to stop.
 Check out some tips to help yourself to fight it.

 - Collect proof: When you suspect your ex or spouse is trying to alienate you from your child, you need to record all the evidence.
 If they texted you or called you to say, ‘stay away from my child,’ or ‘you are not fit to take care of my child,’ or something similar, then save the text or record all calls with them.
 Keep gathering such evidence that may help you prove parental alienation in the court.
+However, communicate and try to resolve the problem first before proceeding with this action.
+Also, in some geographical regions it is illegal to record without consent.

 - Figure out and record patterns: You may begin to understand your child is being alienated from you when they start reacting unusually.
 This is when you should make a note of it.
 For instance, make a note when the child said, ‘you are bad,’ or refused to meet you, along with the date and context.
 Recording these patterns will be easy for you to analyze your child’s changing behavior, and you may be able to help them.

 - Talk to your children: It may be challenging to find an opportunity to even talk to your child.
 But when you do, sit down with them and help them understand what is happening, and how much you love them.
 Remind them of those good times when you had great fun together.
 Explain to them that those days can come back, and they will be taken care of and be loved without any conditions.
+It is paramount to talk with the parent alienator, as well, about the problem on hand.

 - Tread carefully and make no mistakes: Your ex or your spouse may have put a lot of blame on you.
 Instead of reacting to it, you should stay strong and prove them wrong.
 See that your positives are coming out.
 Even if you are angry, try to calm down because even a single wrong act may tilt the scales further to their side.